Introduction and Regulations

-Geese are particularly aggressive during breeding and nesting season.
-Their behavior can cause problems around businesses when geese attack and nip at workers and customers.
+Geese are particularly aggressive during breeding and nesting seasons as both males and females defend their nests.
+Their behavior can cause problems around businesses and other infrastructures when geese attack workers, residents, and customers.

-Most of the problems in metropolitan areas occur from March through June during the nesting season.
-Breeding pairs begin nesting in late February and March.
+Many breeding pairs begin scouting for nesting locations in late February and most problems occur March through June during the nesting season.
 Egg-laying begins soon after nest construction is complete.
-Female giant Canada geese lay one egg every day and a half, and the average clutch size is five.
-Incubation of eggs begins after the last egg is laid and lasts 28 days.
+Female Canada geese lay one egg every 1.5 days and the average clutch size is 5.
+Incubation of eggs begins after the last egg is laid and lasts approximately 28 days.

-Geese can cause a great deal of localized damage if many young are hatched in one area.
 After hatching, goslings are incapable of flight for about 70 days, so the young birds and their parents will graze near the hatching area for that time.
 Adults also molt their flight feathers near the end of June, rendering them flightless for 15 to 20 days.
-Molting also leaves feathers and down scattered around the area.